Asymmetric Masked Distillation for Pre-Training Small Foundation Models: Conclusion

 \section{Conclusion}

-In this paper, we proposed an asymmetric masked distillation structure named AMD for pre-training relatively small models with autoencoding.
+In this paper, we have proposed an asymmetric masked distillation framework, termed as AMD, for pre-training relatively small foundation models with autoencoding.
 The asymmetric masking strategy allows the teacher model to capture more context information to transfer to the student model.
-We then proposed a serial feature alignment distillation method to take the advantage of the asymmetry, which leads to better exploiting of context information.
-In this way, we can train small and robust models with excellent generalisation capabilities. \paragraph {\bf Acknowledgements.} {This work is supported by the National Key R$\&$D Program of China (No. 2022ZD0160900, No.2022ZD0160100), the National Natural Science Foundation of China (No. 62076119, No. 61921006), Shanghai Committee of Science and Technology (Grant No. 21DZ1100100), and Collaborative Innovation Center of Novel Software Technology and Industrialization.}
+We then proposed a customized feature alignment distillation method to take the advantage of the asymmetry, which can better exploit context information.
+Our AMD can yield smaller foundation models with excellent generalisation capabilities.
+We apply AMD to both ImageMAE and VideoMAE to demonstrate its effectiveness and versatility, obtaining impressive results in image classification and action recognition with a ViT-B backbone.